VigilantBag/VigilanceHP/arm_based_installation/documentation/arm_set_up_instructions.md

 ### Installing the Ftp Server on the Physical Pi and using tshark

-**Important Note:** This step should be done last when you are configuring AICSHP.
+**Important Note:** This step should be done last when you are configuring VigilanceHP.

 1. To view .pcap files generated from tshark on another computer, configure the ftp server **on the Physical Pi**
     1. Open the *Shell* section in Proxmox for the Pi itself **NOT** any of the VMs (or SSH into the pi from another computer)
     2. Download the create_ftp_server.sh
-        - `wget https://raw.githubusercontent.com/VigilantBag/AICSHP/openplc/arm_based_installation/scripts/create_ftp_server.sh` <-- this script installs tshark and vsftpd, as well as configures them to work
+        - `wget https://raw.githubusercontent.com/VigilantBag/VigilanceHP/openplc/arm_based_installation/scripts/create_ftp_server.sh` <-- this script installs tshark and vsftpd, as well as configures them to work
     3. Make create_ftp_server.sh executable and run it
         - `sudo chmod +x create_ftp_server.sh`
         - `bash create_ftp_server.sh`